BigBahss/vscode-cmantic/README.md

 `Add Header Guard` can be found in the `Source Actions...` menu.

-The `Add Header Guard` command adds a header guard to the current header file based on `Header Guard: Style` in the settings.
-Based on this setting C-mantic will insert either a conditional `#define` block, `#pragma once`, or both. `#define` names are generated based on `Header Guard: Define Format` in the settings.
+The `Add Header Guard` command adds a header guard to the current header file based on the setting `Header Guard: Style`.
+Based on this setting C-mantic will insert either a conditional `#define` block, `#pragma once`, or both. `#define` names are generated based on the setting `Header Guard: Define Format`.

 ### **Add Include**